aharneish/flywise/README.md

 * Groq API has rate limits - check your quota
 * For production, consider adding authentication and rate limiting

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

-## 🙋 Support

-For issues or questions:

-* Open an issue on GitHub
-* Check the API documentation at `/docs`
-* Review Groq API documentation

 ## 🎓 Assignment Completion

 This project fulfills all requirements: